iambrunoromano/MusicStore/MusicStore/db/README.md

 # Data

-The tables have been populated with exemplar data, whose insertion commands can be found in the file `testdata.txt` in the current folder.
+The tables have been populated with exemplar data, whose insertion commands can be found in the file [testdata.txt](https://github.com/iambrunoromano/MusicStore/blob/main/MusicStore/db/testdata.txt "testdata").  in the current folder.